Nesson History, Family Crest & Coats of Arms

 Early History of the Nesson family

 This web page shows only a small excerpt of our Nesson research.
-Another 117 words (8 lines of text) covering the years 152 and 1525 are included under the topic Early Nesson History in all our PDF Extended History products and printed products wherever possible.
+Another 59 words (4 lines of text) covering the years 152 and 1525 are included under the topic Early Nesson History in all our PDF Extended History products and printed products wherever possible.

 Nesson Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Neston, Nesston, Nestone and others.

 Early Notables of the Nesson family (pre 1700)

 More information is included under the topic Early Nesson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nesson family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Nesson or a variant listed above: John Neston, who arrived in Virginia in 1703.

 Historic Events for the Nesson family +

 - Mr. James P Nesson, British Joiner 4th Class, who sailed into battle on the HMS Repulse and survived the sinking

 - Mr. Israel Nesson (d.
 1912), aged 26, English Second Class passenger from London, England who sailed aboard the RMS Titanic and died in the sinking